 In Islam we are taught to love for each other what we love for ourselves, and that having excellent adaab (manners and character) at all times is an essential element in our dealings with each other.
-This is integral to our Islamic ethos, and will be incorporated into our curriculum to raise awareness of the school's views and as a means of educating learners about the school' expectations.
+This is integral to our Islamic ethos and will be incorporated into our curriculum to raise awareness of the school's views and as a means of educating learners about the school' expectations.
 The issue of Bullying will be included in the Person, Social and Health Education (PSHE) and Islamic Studies (Tarbiyyah) programme taught to all learners.

-Additionally TARBIYYAH will:-
+Additionally, TPS will:

-- use all Staff, Children, Parents, Carers and Guardians as a positive resource in countering Bullying - encourage active discussion by promoting one-to-one / learner-mentor / teacher support / School Councillor to build communication and trust and hence building a platform for open dialogue between children, as well as with Teachers, in order to bring bullying out into the open - give help and on-going support to victims - ensure that all accessible areas of the school are supervised at break, lunchtime, between lessons and at the end of the day - make the unacceptable nature of the behaviour and the consequences of any repetition clear to the bully and their parents, carers or guardians - Supporting the victim of bullying in ensuring that they retain a positive self-image and in building their self-esteem.
+- · Use all staff, children, parents, carers and guardians as a positive resource in countering bullying - · Encourage active discussion by promoting one-to-one / learner-mentor / teacher support / School Councillor to build communication and trust and hence building a platform for open dialogue between children, as well as with Teachers, in order to bring bullying out into the open - · Ensure that all accessible areas of the school are supervised at break, lunchtime, between lessons and at the end of the day - · Make the unacceptable nature of the behaviour and the consequences of any repetition clear to the bully and their parents, carers or guardians - · Supporting the victim of bullying in ensuring that they retain a positive self-image and in building their self-esteem.